 Know your responsibilities

-Clause 16 of the the Protection of the Environment Operations (Clean Air) Regulation 2010 in force under the Protection of the Environment Operations Act 1997 makes it an offence for any vehicle to emit visible exhaust smoke for a continuous period of more than 10 seconds.
+Section 21 of the Protection of the Environment Operations (Clean Air) Regulation in force under the Protection of the Environment Operations Act 1997 makes it an offence for any vehicle to emit visible exhaust smoke for a continuous period of more than 10 seconds.